SpamixOfficial/wpctl/docs/REPOSITORY.md

 ### Fields

-**NOTE: There are no defaults, so every value must be explicitly set**
+**NOTE: There are no defaults, so every value not marked as optional must be explicitly set**

 | Field      | Type       | Description                                                                                                                                              |
 | ---------- | ---------- | -------------------------------------------------------------------------------------------------------------------------------------------------------- |